Last Updated 2/26/2017

 This has ncat start a socket server on port 2999, keep it open even if clients disconnect, and broker the data so that all clients can see what the other clients are saying.

-This tells CentOS that on reboot, to start ncat with the same options as above, but run it in the background.
+This tells the server that on reboot, to start ncat with the same options as above, but run it in the background.
 That’s it!

 Step 2: Edit the